wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-flutter/fme-flutter-initialization.md

 final vwoClient = await VWO.init(vwoInitOptions);
 ```

 The `init()` method is called with the `sdkKey` and `accountId`.
-It initializes and returns a VWO Client Object `vwoClient`, which can be used to perform feature management and experimentation tasks.
+It initializes and returns a VWO Client Object `vwoClient`, which can be used to perform Feature Experimentation tasks.
 This client object allows you to run experiments, track events, and enable/disable feature flags.

 ## Parameter Definitions